How ELD adoption will drive the transportation industry forward

 “At the current time, ELDs assist in three major areas: hours of service compliance, accident frequency and severity, and the frequency of unsafe driving behaviours.”

 Ultimately, the implementation of ELDs comes from concerns over safety—ensuring drivers are not placed in positions that endanger their lives or others.
 Marc explains, “At the current time, ELDs assist in three major areas: hours of service compliance, accident frequency and severity, and the frequency of unsafe driving behaviours.”
 These metrics are crucial when discussing driver safety.
 Based on Marc’s research, the U.S. mandate has already achieved its first goal by improving HOS compliance and reducing safety violations by drivers.
-Similar results are expected in Canada, following the June 2021 federal mandate.
+Similar results are expected in Canada.

 Save time and money with ELDs